rendeer-pl/VideoTrimmerDocs/documentation/overview/using_the_app.md

 # Using the App

 ## Prerequisites
-In order to run the app, the `FFmpeg.exe` file needs to be placed in the same directory as `VideoTrimmer.exe`.
-If you don't have `FFmpeg.exe`, you can download it from https://ffmpeg.org.
+In order to manipulate videos, Video Trimmer uses the [FFmpeg](https://ffmpeg.org) library.
+Video Trimmer will suggest downloading it automatically when you launch the app for the first time.
+If you decline, you will need to download it manually from https://ffmpeg.org and place the `FFmpeg.exe` file in the same directory as `VideoTrimmer.exe`.

 ## Opening Video Files
 You can open a video file in three ways: